acli/new_clock/doc/CHIMES.md

 because it is unclear whether any other melody can be used (except those that clearly are still copyrighted and therefore cannot be used).

+According to Wilson (2005, 2006),
+the Whittington chimes actually has nothing to do with Whittington.
+The melody dates from at least the 1700’s and was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime before later becoming an 8-bell one (then an 11-bell version composed specifically for St Mary Le Bow).
+The name “Whittington” only started to take off around 1900.

 Chime melody notation
 =====================